Bedxxe/Introduction-to-R-for-Metabarcoding/README.md

 ## Authors

-Shell Metabarcoding is authored and maintained by the [community](https://github.com/Bedxxe/Introduction-to-R-for-Metabarcoding/network/members).
+R Metabarcoding is authored and maintained by the [community](https://github.com/Bedxxe/Introduction-to-R-for-Metabarcoding/network/members).